zhanyinx/variantalker/README.md

 __BETA version biomarkers__

-For biomarkers extraction, the same type of input sheet can be provided.

-Available sample files are: maf format (output of annotation analysis) and .sf from Illumina Dragen RNA pipeline.

-Available sample_type are: dna (maf files) and rna (.sf files)
+To extract biomarkers, you can use the same type of input sheet.
+There are two types of sample files available: the maf format, which is the output of the annotation analysis, and the .sf file from the Illumina Dragen RNA pipeline.
+These sample files are categorized based on their sample type: dna for maf files and rna for .sf files.

+__BETA version clonal tmb__

+To extract clonal TMB, we utilize the [nfcore/sarek](https://nf-co.re/sarek)'s ascat tool  and [pyclone-vi](https://github.com/Roth-Lab/pyclone-vi).
+The input file format that is accepted is the same as in nfcore/sarek, but it includes twi additional columns:

+1) cellularity

+2) annotated maf file from the tumor sample for which you want to calculate the clonal tmb.

 ## Output